 The beach 300 meters long, is surrounded by high white cliffs, and the sea has dense turquoise blue.
 It is part of the famous “white beaches”, near Portoferraio; it is of almost dazzling whiteness, and the sea, on the days when the sirocco blows, is impressive, limpid, transparent.
 It is cut in two by a landslide surrounded on the right by a beautiful rock dedicated to diving that separates it from the younger sister of the Source and on the left by a large stack often crossed by canoes and suitable for snorkeling.

 Cala del Gesso (Tuscany)

 This bay is considered one of the most suggestive of Tuscany.
-Small pebbles and turquoise sea color form the beach.
+Small pebbles and turquoise sea color from the beach.
 The wild aspect is completed by the ruins of an old Spanish tower of the XVI century, which you can see on the right; instead of in front of the beach, you can admire the Argentarola small island.
-The bay can be reached by boat or through a strenuous path in nature.
+The bay can be reached by boat or through a strenuous natural path.

 Think your friends would be interested?
 Share “Best Beaches in Italy”!